 With curved and straight reflective painted surfaces vehicles are difficult to photograph – especially darker colours and metallic finishes.
 Thrown into the mix are chrome, glass, leather, carbon-fibre and different textured plastics: Everything interacting with light in different ways and all influenced by the locational environment.

-The primary lens Tim uses for his car photography shoots is a Leica 24-90mm.
+The primary lens Tim uses for his car photography shoots is a German made Leica 24-90mm.
 The range this lens offers covers the majority of vehicles and avoids any ultra wide-angle lens distortion issues.

-Problems of reflective badges and mirror chrome grills, when photographing directly in front of and the camera/lens/tripod appear in the image, is resolved by using a Nikon 85mm tilt/shift lens.
+Problems of reflective badges and mirror chrome grills, when photographing directly in front of and the camera/lens plus the tripod appearing in the image, is resolved by using a Nikon 85mm tilt/shift lens.